 I’ll get into probably at another time, but I consider myself a bagel connoisseur.
 I didn’t like that this bagel was large and fluffy.
 It was almost like a role with a hole.
 The only reason I didn’t feel that way was I could tell it was at least boiled a little.
 I also got to finally try Starbucks draft cold brew.
 It was cold brew.
 Nothing too exciting other than it’s not available yet in Pittsburgh.

 Lunch was really an unexpected treat.
 I was given a recommendation to go to a Dim Sum restaurant in town, Yank Sing.
 I didn’t not realize this was a fancier Dim Sum restaurant.
 I thought I was going to a hole in the wall.
 I was very happy this was the type of Dim Sum restaurant that walked around with carts of food.
 This might have been some of the best Dim Sum I’ve ever eaten.
 Having ordered pork soup dumplings, seafood dumplings, pork buns, green beans and for dessert, sesame balls.
 This was all incredible.
 I really wish Pittsburgh had a Dim Sum restaurant like this or even just a Chinese restaurant that served more than just one or two types.

 So at this point, I don’t know when or if I’m headed back to San Francisco.
 The project I’m on should be wrapping up.
-We’ll see in the next couple weeks what’s going to happen.
-If it was my last trip for now, I think I took pretty good advantage of my non work hours.
+We’ll see in the next couple of weeks what’s going to happen.
+If it was my last trip, for now, I think I took pretty good advantage of my non-work hours.